Building and Geomview under Windows

 - Under the X11 category:

-libXm-devel - also needed for Tcl/Tk and SaVi.
+libX11-devel and source - also needed for Tcl/Tk and so for SaVi.

-- If also building SaVi, under the Libs category:
+- If also building SaVi, under the Tcl category:

 libX11-devel, as noted above, if it has not already been installed, in order to compile SaVi with Tcl/Tk.

 - Launch cygwin, and prepare to type commands at its bash shell prompt.
 As Geomview requires X to run, it makes sense to launch the X server and work in an xterm window, which provides ctrl-mouseclick menu configuration options for left-, right-, and middle-click.
-(You may need to alter e.g. trackpoint preference in the Mouse control panel to access the ctrl-middle-click menu.)
+(These options can be repeated in a menubar at the top of each xterm.)
+This should be an option in the Start menu if you install menu shortcuts, or from the system tray icon.
+(You may need to alter e.g. trackpoint preference in the Mouse control panel to access the ctrl-middle-click menu.
+Middle-click is used for pasting highlighted text, so you want a three-button mouse.)
 If you have launched Cygwin's bash shell, type

 startx in the cygwin window to launch the X server.
-This will bring up an xterm window that you can now use to type all commands in.
+This will load a new Cygwin icon into the system tray at the bottom right of the screen, in the Windows taskbar.
+Right-click on that icon and select System Tools/Xterm to bring up an xterm window that you can now use to type all commands in.
 (If the

 startx command fails, try